Intelligent Rebuilds in vSAN

 - Reactive rebalancing occurs when any disk is more than 80% full.
 This is an automatic process taken by vSAN to ensure the best distribution of components.
 An imbalance will automatically be detected, and vSAN will automatically invoke efforts to achieve better balance.

 - Better decision making in rebalancing efforts.
-When determining the best strategy for moving components, vSAN 6.6 factors in additional information about the components on disks exceeding 80% capacity. vSAN evaluates how much data must be moved out of the identified disk in order to meet the desired balancing objective, and factors this into the component selection process.
+When determining the best strategy for moving components, vSAN 6.6 and later factors in additional information about the components on disks exceeding 80% capacity. vSAN evaluates how much data must be moved out of the identified disk in order to meet the desired balancing objective, and factors this into the component selection process.
 A more sophisticated selection process of components has been introduced in vSAN 6.6 that prioritizes components so that the components selected for moving will make a more meaningful difference in the rebalancing effort.
 Previous editions of vSAN relied on a rebalancing master to publish placement decisions for all components moving out of the source disk and host.
-This information could grow stale by the time the hosts act on the information.
-In vSAN 6.6, data placement decisions are now based on a more recent cluster state, courtesy of more up to date information from other hosts.
+This information could grow stale by the time the hosts act on the information. vSAN 6.6 and later make data placement decisions based on a more recent cluster state, courtesy of more up to date information from other hosts.
 This improved decision making process for component placement can reduce the number of components being moved, and the number of unsuccessful component moves, thereby reducing the overall amount of CPU and network resources used to maintain proper balance.